aljayf/aljayf.github.io/essays/semantic-ui-no-pain-no-gain.md

 UI Frameworks are not simple.
 When I first started using Semantic UI I stuggled.
 Text were not where I wanted them to be, Images were not being scaled correctly, I could never get my content centered, etc..
 The amount of different classes provided was overwhelming.
 I did not understand fully what the Semantic UI provided classes were doing.
 I would make changes in my HTML file, but I would see no difference in the result.
 After having more practice, seeing examples, reading and using [Semantic UI Documentation](https://semantic-ui.com/), I got a better understanding and it became fairly easier.

 <h2>Semantic UI Benefits</h2>
 Even though using Semantic UI could be difficult, the pain and struggle of using it does provide good benefits.
+Using Semantic UI allows you to do much more with less.
+It provides a stylesheet and javascript methods that simplify designing a webpage.
+Creating menus and dropdown menu item is much easier than just raw HTML.
+Even though creating columns and rows with Semantic UI is more difficult, It does provide a nice layout and theme.